matthewl225/Using-AI-to-Diagnose-AD/README.md

 ## 2.0 Instructions

-Currently LoadData only puts images from same runs into their own respective folders.
+LoadData.py puts images from same runs into their own respective folders.
 The entire dataset is around 35 GB so I will not use that one to test.
-I will upload an example dataset with only a handful runs.
-The example csv and zip files are in our APS360 Google Drive folder.
+The entire dataset is available for access through [OASIS-3](https://www.oasis-brains.org).
+Only T1W MRI NIFTI components are selected when downloading from xnat.central.org.
-To run, put both of the csv and zip files in the "Data" folder (you have may have to create this).
+To run, put both of the csv (csv is available in Data folder) and OASIS-3 zip files in the "Data" folder.
-Run LoadData from main directory.
+Run LoadData.py from main directory to get Data/Images folder and Labels.csv--these will be our dataset and labels.

 ## 3.0 Data Processing